From completion to consequence

 Same tools everywhere

-Dashboard, chat-style copilot, and MCP clients invoke the same guarded actions—reducing the class of bugs where the IDE can do something the console would have blocked.
+Dashboard, chat-style assistant, and MCP clients invoke the same guarded actions—reducing the class of bugs where the IDE can do something the console would have blocked.

 The bar we are aiming for

 The end state is not replacing engineers; it is removing swivel-chair work that machines can do safely when grounded in live context and explicit boundaries.
-Getting there is less about a hotter model and more about boring platform hygiene—then letting automation ride on top without improvising its own facts.
+Getting there is less about a hotter model and more about boring platform hygiene—shared estate truth, a policy layer that does not fork by channel, audit evidence that survives an incident call—then letting automation ride on top without improvising its own facts.

 Editorial—general discussion only.